JamesIves/fetch-api-data-action/README.md

 });
 ```

-You can find the npm listing for the module [here](https://www.npmjs.com/package/fetch-api-data-action).
+You can find the npm registry listing for the module [here](https://www.npmjs.com/package/fetch-api-data-action), and the GitHub registry listing [here](https://github.com/JamesIves/fetch-api-data-action/packages/229982).

 ## Configuration 📁